 One variation to the ball is the Zorb Cylinder.
 The building technique is the same as the ball.
 The cylinder has two layers of plastic and an air chamber in between.
 It allows for two, or sometimes more people to join the ride.
 The cylinder is usually used on water since it would be unsafe on slopes or hills.

 Buy A Zorb Ball

 In case you decide that you want to get your own zorbing ball, you have to be ready to pay a pretty penny for it.
 There is a lot of work and materials going into the construction of these giant inflatable balls, and the cost measures up to that.
-The price is usually between $1000 – $1500.
-A good place to get a zorb-ball for you and your family is the Amazon.
-Mainly because they have strict policies about the quality of the products they sell, and their 30 day return policies, in case you are not satisfied with the purchase.
+A good place to look for a zorb-ball for you and your family is the Amazon.
+Mainly because they have strict policies about the quality of the products they sell, and their good return policies, in case you are not satisfied with the purchase.

 Celebrities and Human Hamster Balls

 Inflatable spheres have seen increasing popularity in the past few years.
 There have been many appearances of Zorbs in different TV shows all over the world.
 Here are some of the most notable ones.

 The Tonight Show with Jimmy Fallon featuring Jason Statham has aired a hilarious inflatable ball race between the two.
 You can see it here: The Supreme Hamster Ball Race.